 Sometimes it might be sufficient to inform your counterparts abroad about a case of a missing child.
 However, it may occur that you need the active cooperation of other NGOs, for instance when you have to establish a contact with the national police in a foreign country, when the parent(s) of a child who has disappeared in your country are nationals of a foreign EU Member State, or when the child is likely to be in another Member State.
 In this case, the person responsible for the case should contact her/his colleagues abroad through the details provided in the MCE contact booklet.
-In order to avoid confusion and duplication of work, it is vital to respect the rule of appointing one person per organisation as single contact point for the case.
+In order to avoid confusion and duplication of work, it is vital to respect the rule of appointing one person per organisation as single contact point for each case.

-Upon appropriate contact by another 116 000 organisation, all 116 000 organisations agree to undertake appropriate and timely support actions, in line with the services offered by the organisation and in cooperation with the relevant national authorities, and to proactively communicate these actions with other relevant 116 000 organisations.
+Upon appropriate contact by another 116000 organisation, all 116000 organisations agree to undertake appropriate and timely support actions, in line with the services offered by the organisation and in cooperation with the relevant national authorities, and to proactively communicate these actions with other relevant 116000 organisations.

-→ How to proceed?
+How to proceed?

-For the cooperation among 116 000 hotlines to be as smooth and as effective as possible, MCE developed a template for cross-border cooperation (p.
-50-51).
+For the cooperation among 116000 hotlines to be as smooth and as effective as possible, MCE developed a template for cross-border cooperation (p.
+40-41).